KislakCenter/ds-scripts/README.md

 ### `ds-convert` process

+**IMPORTANT: The manifest-based process described below has been implemented only for MARC source data.
+METS and OPenn TEI still use a source type-specific process that will be replaced by the method described below.**

 Given a directory containing a set of source records (MARC XML, DS 1.0 METS, OPenn TEI XML, a CSV) and a `manifest.csv` file, generate a DS import CSV for all records listed in `manifest.csv`.
 The output import